 Do you know someone who was involved in a speeding-related accident?

 It always saddening to hear about auto accidents occurring, especially those that result in one or more lives being taken and it is even more difficult when the person or people involved are those you know your love.
 The reality is, once a collision transpires, it can’t be undone, however, certain forms of legal action can be taken to help prevent other drivers from engaging in the same or similar behavior.
-Therefore, if a loved one of yours was recently involved in an auto accident that was caused by another driver speeding in or nearby to Albuquerque, we encouraged you to contact the Law Office of Brian K. Branch today.
+Therefore, if a loved one of yours was recently involved in an auto accident that was caused by another driver speeding in or nearby to Albuquerque, we encouraged you to contact the Law Office of Brian K. Branch, PC today.

 Albuquerque NM, car accident attorney Brian K. Branch understands how difficult life can be for you and your loved one given they survived the crash and wants to help you take action against the driver who caused these unfortunate circumstances to arise.
 Whether this is through filing a personal injury lawsuit in an effort to recover damages for the pain and suffering the driver has caused or request that they pay punitive damages as a form of punishment so they think twice before ever speeding again, our office can help you make a decision on how to handle the matter.